mehdy/sabet/README.md

 # Sabet

-Sabet (Static Automation Bot Event Tool; just kidding sabet mean fixed or static) is a tool that helps you to automate your events without the need to run it on a server for ever.
+Sabet (Static Automation Bot Event Tool; just kidding sabet means fixed or static in Persian) is a tool that helps you to automate your events without the need to run it on a server for ever.
 You can just schedule a github action to run it periodically and it will do the rest.
 Or you can just run it manually on your PC whenever you want to update it.

 ## Installation